Ayodhya verdict reaffirms independence and transparency of judiciary, says Narendra Modi

 The Muslim Personal Law Board said it will file a review petition, while several politicians and leaders praised the Supreme Court judgement.

 Prime Minister Narendra Modi on Saturday said the Ayodhya verdict should not be viewed as a victory or loss for anybody.
-“Be it Ram Bhakti or Rahim Bhakti, it is imperative that we strengthen the spirit of Rashtra Bhakti,” he tweeted.”
+“Be it Ram Bhakti or Rahim Bhakti, it is imperative that we strengthen the spirit of Rashtra Bhakti [devotion to the nation],” he tweeted.
 The prime minister said that the verdict was notable as it highlighted that any matter of conflict can be resolved amicably “in the spirit of due process of law”.

 He said, “It reaffirms the independence, transparency and farsightedness of our judiciary.
 It clearly illustrates everybody is equal before the law.”
-He added that the court has “amicably concluded” a case that has been going on for decades.
+He added that the court had “amicably concluded” a case that had been going on for decades.
 “Every side, every point of view was given adequate time and opportunity to express differing points of view.
 This verdict will further increase people’s faith in judicial processes.”

 Modi said the peace and calm maintained by Indians today ahead of the verdict also “manifests India’s inherent commitment to peaceful coexistence”.

-A five-judge Constitution Bench ruled in favour of construction of the temple for the deity Ram at the disputed site and asked the Centre to set up a trust for it.
-It also asked the government to provide a separate five-acre plot for Muslims to set up a mosque.
+Earlier in the day, a five-judge Constitution Bench ruled in favour of the construction of a temple for the deity Ram at the disputed site in Ayodhya and asked the Centre to set up a trust for it.
+It also asked the government to provide a separate five-acre plot for the construction of a mosque.

-However, the All India Muslim Personal Law Board on Saturday said they would file a review petition of the Supreme Court’s Ayodhya verdict if their committee agreed to it, ANI reported.
+However, the All India Muslim Personal Law Board on Saturday said it would file a review petition to challenge the Ayodhya verdict if its committee agreed to do so, ANI reported.

 “The judgement is against our expectations,” Zafaryab Jilani, a member of the AIMPLB said after the ruling.
 “We presented solid evidence to prove our stance.
 Our legal committee will review the judgement.
-We have sincerely tried to fulfill our responsibility to restore the demolished Babri Masjid.”
+We have sincerely tried to fulfil our responsibility to restore the demolished Babri Masjid.”

+Iqbal Ansari, a litigant in the case, said he respects the verdict.

 ‘Respect the verdict’

-Several politicians and leaders from across party lines also reacted to the landmark Ayodhya verdict on Saturday that allocated the disputed site to a trust.
-The Supreme Court in a unanimous ruling asked the central government to establish a scheme to set up a trust that will hold possession of the site.
+Several politicians and leaders from across party lines reacted to the landmark Ayodhya verdict.

-Iqbal Ansari, a litigant in the Ayodhya case, said he can respect the verdict.

-The Congress said it supports the top court’s ruling as it “opened the doors for the temple’s construction”.
-The Bharatiya Janata Party would no longer be able to “politicise the matter”, said the party’s spokesperson Randeep Surjewala.
-The Congress urged everyone to respect the verdict, adding that it should not be viewed as a matter of credit or discredit to any individual, group, communities or political parties.
+The Congress said it supports the top court’s ruling as it “opened the doors for the temple’s construction”, and the Bharatiya Janata Party would no longer be able to “politicise the matter”.
+Party spokesperson Randeep Surjewala urged everyone to respect the verdict, adding that it should not be viewed as a matter of credit or discredit to any individual, group, communities or political parties.

 Bihar Chief Minister Nitish Kumar claimed the verdict would be beneficial for India’s social harmony.
 “There should be no further dispute on this issue, that is my appeal to the people,” he added.